Virtual Staging vs Real Staging: Which Is Better for Your Listing?

 Luxury and High-End Listings

-For properties listed above $1 million, buyers expect a premium experience at every touchpoint.
-Walking into a beautifully staged home creates an emotional response that photos alone cannot replicate.
-The National Association of Realtors reports that staged homes in the luxury segment sell for 6-10% more than non-staged comparable properties.
+For higher-end properties, buyers expect a premium experience at every touchpoint.
+Walking into a beautifully staged home can create an emotional response that photos alone cannot replicate, so physical staging may still be worth considering for open houses and in-person tours.

 Active Open House Markets